xlfish233/tgbot-worker-rs/README.md

   Workers.
 - `console_error_panic_hook`: Captures and logs panic messages to the console.
 - `serde`: Enables serialization and deserialization of data structures.
-- `serde_json`: Provides JSON serialization and deserialization support.
+- `serde_json`: Provides JSON serialization and deserialization support. # Added serde_json dependency
 - `frankenstein`: A library for interacting with the Telegram Bot API.
 - `anyhow`: Provides a convenient way to handle errors.
+- `convert_case`: A utility for converting case styles.
+- `axum`: A web framework for building APIs with Rust.
+- `tower-service`: A service abstraction for building tower-based applications.
+- `tracing`: A framework for instrumenting Rust programs.

 ## Get Started